Beef Instant Pot Recipes Recipes Sauces Dressings Marinades

 Instant Pot Spaghetti Sauce [VIDEO]

-Instant Pot Spaghetti Sauce is the most hearty and delicious homemade pasta sauce that you can make in under one hour, with either fresh or canned tomatoes.
+Instant Pot Spaghetti Sauce is the most hearty and delicious homemade pasta sauce you can make in under one hour, with fresh or canned tomatoes.
 The best homemade sauce you can serve with your favorite pasta on busy weeknights.

 What are the foods that you keep in your pantry for easy weeknight dinners?
 I usually have canned beans, wild-caught canned tuna (which by the way is amazing with mashed fresh avocado), and some type of homemade spaghetti sauce.